Uptrace: Querying Metrics

 The count function returns the number of observed values in a histogram.
 To count the number of timeseries, use uniq($metric, attr1, attr2), which efficiently counts the number of timeseries directly in ClickHouse.

 Rollup (or range/window) functions calculate rollups over data points in the specified lookbehind window.
-The number of timeseries remains the same.
+The number of timeseries and the number of datapoints remains the same.

 • min_over_time, max_over_time, sum_over_time, avg_over_time, median_over_time